-This SEA Screening Statement has been prepared on behalf of Sheepy Parish Council in relation to the Sheepy Parish Neighbourhood Plan (Pre-Submission version).
+This Strategic Environmental Assessment (SEA) Screening Statement has been prepared on behalf of Sheepy Parish Council in relation to the Sheepy Parish Neighbourhood Plan (Pre-Submission version April 2021).
+The first Sheepy Parish Neighbourhood Plan was 'made' by Hinckley and Bosworth Borough Council on 19 March 2019 following a successful local referendum.
+To make sure the Neighbourhood Plan remains current, the Parish Council has decided to review and update it.